SteveDunn/Vogen/README.md

 age10 -= 12; // bang - goes negative??
 ```

-But no..
-The implicit cast in `var age10 = age20 / 2` results in an `int` and not an `Age`.
+But no...  the implicit cast in `var age10 = age20 / 2` results in an `int` and not an `Age`.
 Changing it to `Age age10 = age20 / 2` fixes it.
 But this does go to show that it can be confusing.

 ### Why is there no interface?